alexc-MSFT/agent-navigator/README.md

 ## 🚀 Getting Started

 1. Create a new agent in Copilot Studio Lite (Agent Builder).
-2. Click the 'Configure' tab and fill out the details as follows (feel free to adjust the Name/Description for your organisation):
+2. Click the '**Configure**' tab and fill out the details as follows (feel free to adjust the Name/Description for your organisation):

-Name: Agent Navigator
+- **Name**: Agent Navigator
-Description: Agent to recommend and help users understand which agents are available for them to use, as well as providing installation and usage instructions.
+- **Description**: Agent to recommend and help users understand which agents are available for them to use, as well as providing installation and usage instructions.

 3. Copy the [Agent Instructions](docs/instructions.md) and paste these into your agent.
 4. Add the website as a knowledge source - https://agentdirectory.sharepointalex.uk/index.html.